6 Common Questions Nearly Every Owner Has About Feeding Their Dog

 2. Does it matter whether I feed my dog wet or dry food?

-A. No. Both provide the right nutrients, so you can base your decision on what your dog likes best -- and on what's more convenient.
+No. Both provide the right nutrients, so you can base your decision on what your dog likes best—and on what's more convenient.
 "The vast majority of pet owners prefer dry food," says Ann Hohenhaus, DVM, a senior medical adviser at the Animal Medical Center in New York City.
 "It's easy to store and serve, and it's cheaper, too."
-Dr. Hohenhaus sometimes recommends switching a sick dog to wet food if he has a sore mouth, needs extra hydration, or if wet food encourages him to eat.
+Try American Journey Dog Food ($43, Chewy), a top-rated option that's made with real salmon.

-A. Yes, but it's hard to ensure that homemade food contains all the right nutrients.
+Yes, but it's hard to ensure that homemade food contains all the right nutrients.
 Dogs need a healthy balance of protein, carbohydrates, and fat as well as a variety of vitamins and minerals, so it's smart to talk to your vet first.
-And don't give your dog raw meat, one of the many recent doggie diet trends, says Dr. Hohenhaus.
-While some pet owners like the idea of feeding their dogs the kind of diet they would have eaten in the wild, the digestive systems of domesticated dogs are not equipped to handle raw meat, she explains.
-They can become sick from salmonella or parasites, the two biggest threats, or from other pathogens such as E. coli.
+And don't give your dog raw meat, one of the many recent doggie diet trends, says Hohenhaus.
+Although some pet owners like the idea of feeding their dogs the kind of diet they would have eaten in the wild, the digestive systems of domesticated dogs are not equipped to handle raw meat, she explains.
+They can become sick from salmonella or parasites, the two biggest threats, or other pathogens such as E. coli.

 5. My kids sneak bits of food to our dogs at the dinner table.
 Is that bad?